Rayn322/paper_updater_rs/README.md

 # paper_updater_rs

-A quick and easy way to update your Paper Minecraft server, now in Rust.
+A quick and easy way to update your Paper Minecraft server.